 Your Guide to Controlled Unclassified Information

-The bottom line is most US Department of Defense (DoD) contractors and subcontractors must comply with DFARS 7012, because most of us operate and store Controlled Unclassified Information (CUI).
-The information that every defense contractor operates with what is considered a “covered contractor information system” (a subset of CUI) which as defined by 7012:
+The bottom line is most US Department of Defense (DoD) contractors and subcontractors must comply with DFARS 252.204-7012, because most of us operate and store Controlled Unclassified Information (CUI).
+Many, and maybe even most, defense contractors operate what is considered a “covered contractor information system” (a subset of CUI) which as defined by DFARS 7012:

 As most of us indeed process what is considered Covered Defense Information (CDI), most of us therefore operate a covered contractor information system.
 “Covered” means beholden to DFARS 7012 and its requirements to build “adequate security” into our IT systems.

 But what exactly is CUI, Controlled Unclassified Information?
 How can we make the assertion that most of us process, store, or transmit it?
 To understand what CUI or CDI is, we need to understand how the US Federal government classifies information.

 CDI is a subset of what’s called Controlled Unclassified Information (CUI).
 Through experience or popular culture, most of us are familiar with well-known governmental information classifications of SECRET and TOP SECRET.
 This is the type of information the Mission Impossible or James Bond movie franchises deal with.
 Controlled Unclassified Information is not that type of information; it’s unclassified—in that it isn’t SECRET or TOP SECRET—but it is still sensitive and requires protection.
 If CUI makes its way into the adversary’s hands it could compromise the mission of the US or reduce our military competitive advantage.
 So, what is CUI?
 Controlled Unclassified Information is basically any information that is owned by the government and not fit for general public consumption.
 Here’s a rule-of-thumb for CUI: if you wouldn’t publish the information publicly—say, post it on Facebook—it’s probably Controlled Unclassified Information.